Wirral Peninsula: The Romans and Britons

 Although Roman rule ended with the departure of the last Roman troops in 410, later coins and other material found at Meols show that it continued to operate as a trading port.
 Evidence of Celtic Christianity from the 5th or 6th centuries is shown in the originally circular shape of churchyards at Bromborough, Woodchurch and elsewhere, and also in the dedication of the parish church at Wallasey to a 4th-century bishop, Hilary of Poitiers.
-The Celtic names of Liscard and Landican (from llan-T/Decwyn) both suggest an ancient British origin.
+The Celtic names of Liscard and Landican (from Llandecwyn) both suggest an ancient British origin.
 The name of Wallasey, meaning "Welsh (or foreigners') island", is evidence of British settlement.
 The Welsh name, both ancient and modern, for the Wirral is Cilgwri.
 In Welsh mythology, the ouzel (or blackbird) of Cilgwri was one of the most ancient creatures in the world.